irene-joseph/Book-App/README.md

   2. Services

-    1. Create user profile(registration)
+    1. Create user profile(registration).
-    2. Login(authentication using JWT and token is generated)
+    2. Login(authentication using JWT and token is generated).
     3. Authenticated user can update his/her password.
     4. Authenticated user can delete his/her profile.
     5. Authenticated user can add books as favourites.